 What the future holds

 In terms of Rydoo itself, Sebastien is upbeat about the company’s prospects in both the short and long term.
-In the short term, the company will manage cash and optimise its cost structure.
+In the short term, the company will manage cash and optimize its cost structure.
 In the long term, Sebastien and the team’s strategic goals have not changed.
 This is a high-growth business with a supportive shareholder and a number of great future prospects.
 But those prospects don’t necessarily have to come from companies booking trips again.
 80% of European companies are still using excel to do their expenses and use public websites to book their trips.
 “Rydoo’s job is to equip those companies with the tools to run their travel and expenses better, not get them to book more business trips,” explained Sebastien.

 In fact, more business travel is not really a part of Rydoo’s plans at all for future growth.
 Sebastien is supportive of the idea that things can’t just go back to normal once the virus is gone: